 Whatever energy you're aware of, continue to follow the steps above, allowing it to be here as it is.
 You'll find that often there are layers to this process of bringing awareness to what is within and allowing it to unwind on its own and in its own time.

-No matter what arises, allow and encourage it to come forth, but without trying to MAKE it come forth.
+No matter what arises, allow it to come forth naturally, but without trying to MAKE it come forth.
 Your job is to simply be in allowance of what shows up within you by itself.

-Your mind will want to go into the past or future.
-When you notice then, don't berate yourself.
-Just come back to the energy of tightness or constriction you feel in your body right NOW.
+Your mind will want to go into the mental commentary about the past or future.
+That's what minds do. :-) If you notice that, don't berate yourself.
+Just come back to feeling / sensing the emotions / energies that arise.

 Once you’ve consciously allowed your emotional pain to be here as it is, you've opened the door to healing.
 Keep at it.
 Stay with it.
 Practice this regularly.